The-Marcy-Lab-School/se-unit-5/lesson-1-dom-api/practice/README.md

   * create a text node with "Bagged Lunch" as a new lunch list option
   * append the text node to the `li` node
   * append the `li` node to the unordered list.
+  * remove the "Add a lunch option above" paragraph.

   ```html
   <!DOCTYPE html>